Anomaly in the differential cross sections at 13 TeV: Model description of two sets at 13 TeV with additional normalization equal to unity

 The parameters of the additional term are well defined $ h_{d}=1.7 \pm 0.01; \ \ \ \rho_{d}=-0.45 \pm 0.06; $ \\ $ B_{d} = 0.616 \pm 0.026; \ \ \ \kappa=1.119 \pm 0.024. $

-Using the second form of the additional term, eq.(8), we obtain practically the same picture with the same $\chi^2=549/425 =1.28$ with the parameters of the additional term $ h_{d} = 1.067 \pm 0.044; \ \ \ \rho_{d} = -0.53 \pm 0.07 $ \\ $ r_{d}= 7.62 \pm 0.34 $. \\ To check up the impact of the form of the CNI phase - $\varphi (t)$ we made our calculations with the original Bethe phase $\varphi = -( dLOG(Bsl/2.*t)+0.577)$ as well.
+Using the second form of the additional term, eq.(8), we obtain practically the same picture with the same $\chi^2=549/425 =1.28$ ( with the parameters of the additional term $ h_{d} = 1.067 \pm 0.044; \ \ \ \rho_{d} = -0.53 \pm 0.07 $ \\ $ r_{d}= 7.62 \pm 0.34 $). \\ To check up the impact of the form of the CNI phase - $\varphi (t)$, we made our calculations with the original Bethe phase $\varphi = -( dLOG(Bsl/2.*t)+0.577)$ as well.
 We found that $\sum \chi^2$ changes by less than $0.2\%$ and practically does not impact the parameters $F_d (t)$.
 Hence, our model calculations show two possibilities in the quantitative description of the two sets of the TOTEM data.
-One - take into account an additional normalization coefficient, which has a minimum size of about $13\%$ ; the other - the introduction of the new anomalous term of the scattering amplitude which has a very large slope and gives the main contributions to the Coulomb-nuclear interference region.
+One - takes into account an additional normalization coefficient, which has a minimum size of about $13\%$ ; the other - the introduction of a new anomalous term of the scattering amplitude, which has a very large slope and gives the main contributions to the Coulomb-nuclear interference region.

 Of course, there are some other ways to obtain good descriptions of the new experimental data of the TOTEM Collaboration.
-One is to use some model with an essentially increasing number of the fitting parameters and many different parts of the scattering amplitude.
-Another is to use some polynomial model with many free parameters.
+One is to use a model with an essentially increasing number of the fitting parameters and many different parts of the scattering amplitude.
+Another is to use a polynomial model with many free parameters.
 In both cases, the physical value of such a description is doubtful.

-Let us examine the additional term in the impact parameter representation and use the fourier transform \ba F_{dop}(b) \sim \int_{0}^{\infty} \ dq \ J_{0}(q b ) \ F_{dop}(q^2) , \ea The results for the additional term in form eq.(7) is presented in Fig.2a.
-The Fig.2b show that the main contribution come from the non-large impact parameters.
-The maximum of $b F_{dop}(b)$ situated in the region of $r \sim 1 $fm, slightly above the electromagnetic radius of proton.
-The Fig.3 show the impact parameter representation for the real and imaginary parts of $F_{dop}$ in form eq.(8).
+Let us examine the additional term in the impact parameter representation and use the Fourier transform \ba F_{dop}(b) \sim \int_{0}^{\infty} \ dq \ J_{0}(q b ) \ F_{dop}(q^2) , \ea The results for the additional term, in the form of eq.(7), are presented in Fig.2a.
+Figure 2b shows that the main contribution comes from the non-large impact parameters.
+The maximum of $b F_{dop}(b)$ is situated in the region of $r \sim 1 $fm, slightly above the electromagnetic radius of proton.
+Figure 3 shows the impact parameter representation for the real and imaginary parts of $F_{dop}$, in the form of eq.(8).